BASE TRACK 163mm 2.5m x 1.0mm Aluminium

 When is the 1 mm gauge essential rather than optional at 163 mm?

-The 1 mm gauge becomes essential in three situations: when the EWI system certification was tested with a 1 mm starter track and substitution would invalidate the approval, when the building is three storeys or more and the cumulative dead load of 160 mm insulation exceeds the design capacity of the 0.6 mm profile, and when the site is classified as highly exposed under wind-loading assessments and the system designer specifies a heavier gauge to resist lateral pressure at the base zone.
+The 1 mm gauge becomes essential in three situations.
+The first is when the EWI system certification was tested with a 1 mm starter track and substitution would step outside the approval.
+The second is when the building is three storeys or more and the cumulative dead load of 160 mm insulation exceeds the design capacity of the 0.6 mm profile.
+The third is when the site is classified as highly exposed under wind-loading assessments and the system designer specifies a heavier gauge to resist lateral pressure at the base zone.
 On standard two-storey domestic properties in sheltered locations, the 0.6 mm gauge is sufficient.

-Does this track accept mineral wool slabs as well as EPS?
+Does this track accept mineral wool slabs as well as EPS at 150–160 mm?

 Yes.
 The 163 mm channel accepts any rigid insulation board at 150–160 mm thickness, including dual-density mineral wool slabs where an A1 fire-rated insulation layer is specified.
-Mineral wool is denser than EPS, so the dead load per linear metre is higher — the 1 mm gauge is particularly well suited to supporting mineral wool at this thickness, as the additional rigidity prevents deflection under the heavier board weight.
+Mineral wool is denser than EPS, so the dead load per linear metre is higher — the 1 mm gauge is particularly well suited to supporting mineral wool at this thickness, as the additional rigidity prevents deflection under the heavier board weight across the 300 mm fixing span.

-What is the weight difference between the 1 mm and 0.6 mm versions?
+What is the weight difference between the 1 mm and 0.6 mm versions at 163 mm?

 The 1 mm gauge profile weighs approximately 65–70% more per linear metre than the 0.6 mm version at the same channel width.
 In practical terms, each 2.5 m length is noticeably heavier but still manageable for a single installer.
 The additional weight has no impact on the finished system — once fixed to the wall, the track supports the insulation rather than the other way around.
-The weight difference is most relevant during transport and handling, particularly when ordering larger quantities for multi-storey projects.
+The weight difference matters most during transport and handling, particularly when ordering larger quantities for a multi-storey project.

 Can I mix the 1 mm 163 mm track with standard-gauge tracks at narrower widths on the same building?

-Yes — this is standard practice on deep-renovation projects where the main wall runs 160 mm insulation on the heavy-duty track while reveal and soffit details use thinner boards on standard-gauge narrower profiles.
+Yes.
+This is standard practice on deep-renovation projects where the main wall runs 160 mm insulation on the heavy-duty profile while reveal and soffit details use thinner boards on standard-gauge narrower tracks.
 Transition between different gauges and widths at internal or external corners, where the change in plane and insulation thickness occurs naturally.
 Both gauges accept the same clip-on mesh profile, so the basecoat reinforcement layer bridges the transition without a change in mesh carrier.

 You may also like